aws-samples/aws-appsync-calorie-tracker-workshop/4_frontend_app/README.md

 Once done, the Amplify client-side library is configured to point all Auth API requests to the Cognito Pool we've just created.

-But wait a minute, we haven't created anything aside for a bunch of local configuration files and a Cloudformation template.
+But, wait a minute!
+We haven't created anything aside for a bunch of local configuration files and a Cloudformation template.
 See `./amplify/backend/auth/{{labelname}}/` for the full details.

 To create the Cognito endpoint we've just configured in your AWS account simply run: